willard/craftcms-rollupjs/README.md

 # CraftCMS + RollupJS
-A Craft CMS - RollupJS Starter using TailwindCSS and AlpineJS.
+A Craft CMS - RollupJS Starter kit using TailwindCSS and AlpineJS.

 ## Getting Started